cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
-        text: 'Speaker cables are terminated either in very burly Ag-plated spades or Ag-plated banana plugs for continuity of Ag conductance.'
+        text: 'Speaker cables are terminated in very burly Ag-plated spades and Ag-plated banana plugs for complete continuity of Ag conductance.'
       -
         type: hard_break
       -
         type: hard_break
       -
         type: text
-        text: 'NO lower-conductivity rhodium, gold, nickel, nor copper surfaces are in the transmission paths!
-Only 105.999% transmission pure Ag!'
+        text: 'NO lower-conductivity rhodium, gold, nickel, nor copper surfaces are in the signal paths!
+Only 105.9995% transmission pure Ag!'
       -
         type: hard_break
       -
         type: hard_break
       -
         type: text
         text: 'NO other hefty cheap "fillers" like PE or PVC are used to add unnecessary weight nor girth in marketing ruses to enhance gravitas.
-Pure Ag cascading through air-filled Teflon to Ag-tipped connectors.'
+Pure Ag cascading through air-filled Teflon to Ag-tipped connectors!'
       -
         type: hard_break
       -